abishekatp/notes/notes/QC/132_MS_Quantum_Information.md

 If we apply some operation to just one(or subset) of the entangled systems and do nothing to the remaing system, then what will happen?
 We will discuss about it clearly here.

-> Assume that there are two qbits that are in an entangled state like $|\phi_+ \rangle$ state.
-Alice has one qbit and Bob has another qbit in far away location.
-If Alice applies the NOT operation on her qbit. will it affect the state of the Bob's qbit?
+> Assume that there are two qubits that are in an entangled state like $|\phi_+ \rangle$ state.
+Alice has one qubit and Bob has another qubit in far away location.
+If Alice applies the NOT operation on her qubit. will it affect the state of the Bob's qubit?

 Remember that in classical settings we have discussed that measurement or applying some operation on one system doesn't affect the probability outcome of the other system.
 It will not always be true for the quantum system.
 If two quantum systems are entangled, then applying some operation to the first system will try to preserve the overall system in an entangled state(even though it will not physically change the state of the second system).